 Dandridge is a long way from the island of Okinawa where I graduated from Kubasaki High School.
 I attended Carson-Newman College and graduated with a Bachelor of Science in Education from the University of Tennessee.
 Life as an Air Force wife, the birth of three boys in different states and one in Germany, eventually led to retirement from the Air Force and our family making East Tennessee home.
 After teaching for several years, I returned to school and received my Master of Education in Educational Administration and Supervision from Lincoln Memorial University.

-My husband and I have three grown sons, two daughters-in-law, and two grandsons.
+My husband and I have three grown sons, two daughters-in-law, two grandsons, and one granddaughter.
 Our sons are graduates of Jefferson County High School.
 One is an attorney, and two are Air Force officers.
-When I’m not at school, I like to read, play the piano, garden in my raised beds, watch basketball, baseball, and football games, and travel to see our boys and family.
-I love spending time with my two adorable grandsons in Atlanta.
+When I’m not at school, I like to read, play the piano, garden in my raised beds, watch basketball, baseball, and football games Spending time ith out grandchildren and their parents in Atlanta, GA and Dayton, Ohio is always a highlight!